 Typical configuration: Thrust air bushings slide over the shaft just like air bushings.
-The only differences is the thrust air bushings have face collars clamped to the shaft on both sides to keep the thrust air bushing from moving linearly.
-OAV Mounting blocks can be used to hold the thrust air bushings.
-If a customer-designed housing is used, make sure to follow the same guideline as shown below for air bushings.
+The only differences is that thrust air bushings have face collars clamped to the shaft on both sides in order to keep the thrust air bushings from moving linearly.
+OAV Mounting Blocks can be used to hold the thrust air bushings.
+If a customer-designed housing is used, make sure to follow the same guidelines as shown below for air bushings.

 Figure 1.
 The drive belt in between both thrust air bushings.
-This is recommended and the tension on the belt will distribute amongst both thrust air bushings as shown in the equations below.
+This is recommended, as the tension on the belt will be distributed amongst both thrust air bushings as shown in the equations below.

 F3 = F1* d1/(d1+d2)

 Figure 2.
 The drive belt outside the two thrust air bushings.
 This configuration works best with a small distance d1 and long distance d2.
 The corresponding load equations are below.

 Consider the gap between the bushing and the face collar as negligible.
 The face collar will be placed up against the frictionless surface of the thrust bushing.
 Once the air supply is turned on, a small gap will be created.
 Therefore, the total length of the thrust bushing system can be determined by the following formula:

 length of the left face collar + ength of thrust air bushing + length of right face collar